Mostafa-Ghazi/FAST-AID-Brain/README.md

 <br />

 # Outputs
-•	The scaled brain MRI scans and segmentations will be saved in the desired output directory with the same input file names followed by the resolution and a segmentation tag as
+•	The scaled brain MRI scans and segmentations (according to Labels.md) will be saved in the desired output directory with the same input file names followed by the resolution and a segmentation tag as
 <br />
 /output-dir/
 <br />